saha0073/CNN-Semantic-Segmentation-for-Defect-Identification-in-Images/README.md

  ## Data

 Our data for this project is comprised of two samples, which we designate as the training and test sets.
-Our images were stored in the TIFF format.
+The slider images act as the input and mask images are the target labels.
 The training dataset has 2100 images and test dataset has 450 images.
-The different color spots in the target images represent different types of defects.
+The different color spots in the target masks represent different types of defects.

  ## Result